The Children’s Community Nursing service provide respite support for children with chronic, life limiting or terminal illnesses at home.

 ROSY

-The Respite function is made possible by a charity called Respite Nursing for Oxfordshire’s sick youngsters (ROSY).
-ROSY is a charity which was set up in 2002 to bridge the gap between care in the hospital and the home.
-ROSY is an organisation which raises awareness of the need for respite nursing and promotes fundraising to increase the respite care provided to the families.
-We work closely with the charity to ensure we provide the appropriate support for the families.
+The ROSY appeal was set up in 2002 to bridge the gap between care in the hospital and at home.
+The volunteers and supporters of the fund, along with the team delivering care as a result of ROSY funding, have worked tirelessly to raise awareness of the need for respite nursing and promote fundraising opportunities to increase the respite care provided to the families.

 What is respite?